JohanObrink/intercept-proxy/README.md

     /js/main.js can be replaced by creating /local/js/main.js

+###Controlling headers for local intercepts
+intercept-proxy adds headers by default for common resource extensions such as css, js, html, aspx, php.
+If you need to control the headers, add a file called headers.json in the folder under local.
+All properties in the json object will be added as headers.
+If a default header is specified in headers.json, this will be overridden.

 ##Intercepting with handlers
 Calls can also be intercepted using handlers.
 A handler can be registered with just path or path and verbs